top of page

 is handled by people who enjoy structure —

-or by those who take turns once a month
+or simply by taking turns once a month

 driving through the village with the waste buggy.